arpacheco/CostlessExchange/readme.txt

 The results from all growth simulations (1,051,596 simulations of two organisms with two carbon sources, with and without oxygen) are contained in the MATLAB structure 'MData.'
-Results are also provided in CSV format in 'MData.zip.'
+Results are also provided in CSV format in 'MDataCSV.zip.'

 MData contains the following fields: